seud0nym/tch-gui-unhide/README.md

 # Unlock the GUI on your Telstra Technicolor Modem
-These scripts can be applied to the Telstra Gateway MAX 2 (Technicolor TG800vac) and the Telstra Smart Modem Gen 2 (Technicolor DJA0231) to unlock hidden features in the web GUI.
+These scripts can be applied to various Telstra branded Technicolor devices to unlock hidden features in the web GUI.

 *PLEASE NOTE: Previous versions of the `tch-gui-unhide` script (release 2020.08.03 and before) also applied most of the hardening recommendations from https://hack-technicolor.readthedocs.io/en/stable/Hardening/.
-These have now been moved to a separate utility script ([`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities)).*
+These have now been moved to a separate utility script ([`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra)).*

 ## Why not just use https://github.com/Ansuel/tch-nginx-gui?
 When I first rooted my DJA0231, I applied the tch-nginx-gui because I had used it for some time on my Technicolor TG800vac, and found it very good.
 However, on the DJA0231, I encountered various problems after reboots, such as loss of customised SSID's and IP addresses, loss of root in one instance, the admin password got reset to Telstra default, and so on.

 So, I set out to enable whatever hidden features were included with the firmware by default, without making significant changes to the GUI code so as to maintain stability, and to try and make it almost as pretty as the tch-nginx-gui.
 Since then, it has been expanded to incorporate some features of the Ansuel GUI, but the original goal of stability is unchanged.
-No features are enabled is stability is compromised.
+No features are enabled if stability is compromised.
 No system executables are added or replaced.
 The aim of this script is to make as few changes as possible to be as stable as possible, but also to unlock as many features as is practicable.

 ## What GUI features are unlocked?
 - Configuration export/import, and the export file name is changed from *config.bin* to *VARIANT-SERIAL-VERSION@yymmdd.bin* (i.e. it includes the hardware type, serial number, firmware version and the current date)
 - Firmware update from the GUI
 - The SMS tab is enabled on the **Mobile** screen
+- You can edit the host names on the **Device** screen
 - The **Telephony** screen has the following tabs enabled:
     - Global (Enable/Disable telephony + SIP network provider details)
     - Phone Book (Set up contacts)